+What do we wish to achieve?
 Authors must be able to avail themselves of a licensing system within copyright law, in which the persons entitled can state, simply and transparently, under which conditions and to what extent their work may be used or reused by others.

-Creative commons Nederland has drawn up a plan for the years 2005-2007.
+What is our plan?
+Creative Commons Nederland has drawn up a plan for the years 2005-2007.
 The planned activities of Creative Commons Nederland must result in a greater awareness of Creative Commons and more use of the licenses.
 The effect:

-- The development of new business models, analogous to the open source concept - more economic, social and cultural benefit from intellectual property, through a more intensive use thereof - given that permission need not be requested for the reproduction and publication of a work with a Creative Commons license, other parties can use that work more freely as a source of creative inspiration and as raw material, for instance in multimedia productions.
+- The development of new business models, analogous to the open source concept - More economic, social and cultural benefit from intellectual property, through a more intensive use thereof - Given that permission need not be requested for the reproduction and publication of a work with a Creative Commons license, other parties can use that work more freely as a source of creative inspiration and as raw material, for instance in multi-media productions.